-Retention basin with wetland zone
+Retention pond or lake with wetland habitat

-The criteria would require a minimum of the first 1.27 centimeter (half inch) of runoff, which removes 68-90% of pollutants (MDE, 2007), from the impervious surface (sometimes drainage area) to be managed by these practices prior to release into waters or wetlands to control the majority of "first-flush" pollutants such as sediments, nutrients, hydrocarbons and metals.
-Today, this is frequently exceeded under current SWM criteria to utilize ESD to the Maximum Extent Practicable (MEP) and replicate "woods in good condition" in the post-development condition.
-Since post-development runoff peaks were anticipated to exceed pre-existing conditions by a minimum of 10%, the applicable stormwater ordinance requires quantity management for the 2 and 10-year event at a minimum.
+The criteria would require a minimum of the first 1.27 centimeter (half inch) of runoff, which removes 68-90% of pollutants (MDE, 2007), from the impervious surface (sometimes drainage area) to be managed by these practices prior to release into waters, including wetlands, and to control the majority of "first-flush" pollutants such as sediments, nutrients, hydrocarbons and metals.

+Today, this is frequently exceeded under current SWM criteria mandating environmental site design (ESD) to the Maximum Extent Practicable (MEP) to the degree it replicates "woods in good condition" to the receiving stream in the post-development condition.
+Since post-development runoff peaks (quantity) were anticipated to exceed pre-existing conditions by a minimum of 10%, the applicable stormwater ordinance requires quantity management for the 2 and 10-year storm event at a minimum.

 Through the analysis of boring logs, infiltration was found to be feasible in only limited portions of the site.
 The majority of the site was unsuitable due to impermeable soils (must have a minimum infiltration rate of 1.3 centimeters (0.5 inches)/hour and a seasonally high water table within 1.2 meters (4.0 feet) or less of the bottom of a potential facility, steep slopes or rock (MDE, 2007).
-These were more suitable for conveyance to pretreatment practices such as wetlands/marshes and ponds.
+These were more suitable for conveyance to pretreatment practices such as bioretentention swales, wetlands/marshes, and ponds.

-Subsequently, the following mitigative practices and BMP's were proposed to the MDE and accepted.
+Subsequently, the following mitigative practices and stormwater "best management practices" (BMP) were proposed to the MDE and accepted.

-- Total wetland and waters impacts are limited to 1.02 hectares (2.52 acres) out of 8.34 hectares (20.60 acres) for the first 96-hectare (238 acre) property with impacts limited to road access, pond berms and utilities.

-- Any in-stream SWM facilities would only occur in areas of marginal quality, i.e., waters of the U. S. that are previous agricultural and intermittent channels.

-- Minimum stream buffers of 30.5 meter (100 feet) would be observed to augment and reduce reliance on man-made devices and practices as vegetative buffers are the most effective.

-- Wetland mitigation will be provided at 2.3:1 replacement ratio along existing cleared riparian areas to reestablish a water quality and riparian buffer.

-- Additional resource impact mitigation will be provided by biosensitive stream crossings including stream channel restoration and stabilization with ecological engineering practices (Figure AF3).

-- The 1.91 to 2.54 centimeters (0.75 to 1.00 inch) of stormwater runoff, which removes 82-99% of pollutants, from the drainage area will be managed entirely in uplands prior to release into waters and wetlands.

-- Infiltration and filtration practices will be utilized for pretreatment in those areas that allow (Figure AF4).

-- Volumes beyond the first flush will be detained in the uplands where feasible and by in-stream embankments with a maximum detention time of 24 hours for the 10 year storm for temporary storage in the naturally occurring contour without excavation and clearing.
+- Total wetland and waters impacts are limited to 1.02 hectares (2.52 acres) out of 8.34 hectares (20.60 acres) for the first 96-hectare (238 acre) property with impacts limited to road access, pond berms and utilities. - Any "in-stream" SWM facilities would only occur in areas of marginal quality, i.e., waters of the U. S. that are previous deteriorated agricultural and intermittent channels. - Minimum stream buffers of 30.5 meter (100 feet) would be observed to augment and reduce reliance on man-made devices and since vegetative buffers are the most effective.
+Future projects were subject to a newly locally-implemented requirement for all streams to have 100' buffers for all projects. - Wetland mitigation will be provided at 2.3:1 replacement ratio along existing cleared riparian areas to reestablish a water quality and riparian buffer. - The 1.91 to 2.54 centimeters (0.75 to 1.00 inch) of stormwater runoff, which removes 82-99% of pollutants, from the drainage area will be managed entirely in uplands prior to release into waters and wetlands. - Infiltration and filtration practices will be utilized for pretreatment in those areas that allow. - Volumes beyond the first flush will be detained in the uplands where feasible and by in-channel embankments with a maximum detention time of 24 hours for the 10-year storm for temporary storage in the naturally occurring contour without excavation and clearing.

-- The accelerated peak events will be attenuated without permanent pooling in the primary storage area to preserve the wooded wetland resource upstream of the BMP.

-- Specially designed embankments to incorporate offline first flush pretreatment areas in uplands on either side of the short-term in-stream storage area referred to as "horseshoe ponds" because of their plan view and visual depictions (Figure AF5).
+- The accelerated peak events will be attenuated without permanent high elevation pooling in the primary storage area to preserve the primary wooded wetland resource upstream of the BMP. - Specially designed embankments to incorporate offline first flush pretreatment areas in uplands on either side of the short-term in-stream storage area referred to as "horseshoe pond" because of their plan view and visual depictions. - Any areas of permanent stormwater pooling will be planted with wetland vegetation for habitat and ecosystem restoration as well as additional water quality enhancement.